epoz/dts-hackathon-2021/README.md

 ### Misc

-Some of the items on the DBNKL website also have scans available, see:
+Some of the items on the DBNL website also have scans available, see:
 `curl --HEAD https://www.dbnl.org/arch/_alm009185901_01/pag/_alm009185901_01.pdf`
 Might be a nice additions to see how many of these we can list and add to the metadata.